preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/settings/rtf-editor/index.rst

 OpenAI
 ---------
 OpenAI can be made available here (in Omnia 7.1 and later), according to Omnia Admin settings.

-See this page for more information: :doc:`OpenAI (Admin settings) </admin-settings/tenant-settings/settings/open-ai/index>`
+See this page for more information about the settings: :doc:`OpenAI (Admin settings) </admin-settings/tenant-settings/settings/open-ai/index>`

+See the bottom of this page for information about how OpenAI can be used in the RTF editor: :doc:`Editing text with the RTF Editor </general-assets/rtf-editor/index>`

 Reorder the options
 ---------------------